benc-uk/kube-workshop/readme.md

 focused on the administration, network configuration & day-2 operations of Kubernetes itself, so some aspects may not be relevant to dedicated platform/infrastructure engineers.

-> 📝 NOTE: if you've never used kubernetes before, it is recommended to read the `Introduction To Kubernetes` section in [Kubernetes Technical Primer PDF](https://github.com/benc-uk/kube-primer/blob/master/Tech%20Primer%20-%20Kubernetes%20(Jan%202022).pdf)
+> 📝 NOTE: if you've never used Kubernetes before, it is recommended to read the 'Introduction To Kubernetes' section in [Kubernetes Technical Primer PDF](<https://github.com/benc-uk/kube-primer/blob/master/Tech%20Primer%20-%20Kubernetes%20(Jan%202022).pdf>)

 The application used will be one that has already been written and built, so no application code will need to be written.

-There are two approaches or paths you can take with this workshop, described below.

-If you get stuck, the [GitHub repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example and working files for most of the sections.
+If you get stuck, the [GitHub source repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example code, and working files for most of the sections.

-To start with the workshop, first you need to choose which path you'd like to follow from the next two sections.
+To start with the workshop, first you need to choose which path you'd like to follow, either using AKS or hosting Kubernetes yourself in a VM.
+If you are unsure you should pick AKS.

 ## Path 1: Azure Kubernetes Service (AKS)

-In this path you'll be using AKS to learn how to use Kubernetes as a managed service in Azure.
+In this path you'll be using AKS to learn how to work with Kubernetes running as a managed service in Azure.

-> This section assumes a relative degree of comfort in using Azure for sections 2 and 3.
+> 📝 NOTE: This section assumes a relative degree of comfort in using Azure for sections 2 and 3.

 Sections / modules: